 Now cover a baking pan with parchment paper.
 Arrange your peppers on top of the parchment paper.

 How many peppers should you make?
-One can of 4 oz diced tomatoes requires about 4-5 Anaheim peppers.
+One can of 4 oz diced chiles requires about 4-5 Anaheim peppers.
 I recommend to make a few batches at once as you can easily freeze them.

 When arranging them on the baking sheet, I like to reverse each one when lining them up.
 This will give you more room for more peppers!